 - 1/4 cup dried cherries

-- 6 ounces (3/4 cup) good Cognac (VS but not VSOP)
+- 6 ounces (3/4 cup) good Cognac, (VS but not VSOP)

 - 3 ounces (1/3 cup) Grand Marnier or other orange liqueur

-- 2. In a small bowl, combine the dried cherries with 2 ounces (1/4 cup) Cognac and microwave on high for 60 seconds.
+- In a small bowl, combine the dried cherries with 2 ounces (1/4 cup) Cognac and microwave on high for 60 seconds.
 (Alternatively, heat the Cognac in a small saucepan until it comes to a bare simmer.
 Remove from the heat, add the cherries, and set aside to plump.)

-- 3. Combine the 3 ounces lemon juice with the remaining 4 ounces Cognac, the Grand Marnier, and 1 teaspoon marinated cherry liquid.
+- Combine the 3 ounces lemon juice with the remaining 4 ounces Cognac, the Grand Marnier, and 1 teaspoon marinated cherry liquid.
 Fill a cocktail shaker 3/4 full with ice and pour in the cocktail mixture.
 Shake the mixer for a full 30 seconds (it’s longer than you think!) and strain into the prepared glasses, whether straight up or over ice.
 Thread 3 or 4 marinated cherries onto each of 2 skewers.
 Serve each drink with a skewer of cherries.

 Feel free to substitute any orange liqueur, such as Cointreau, for the Grand Marnier.
 The cherry garnish here isn’t traditional, as far as I know, but think about it…dried cherries are pretty darn good on their own, so heat them in brandy, then let them marinate in a sidecar, and you might find yourself making the drink for the cherries alone.

 I normally don’t drink a lot of hard liquor, but this drink was delicious.
 It was a perfect balance of sweet and sour and the dried cherries were a nice touch.
-I must’ve had really small dried cherries because there were a lot left over after I threaded 4 on each skewer and there was also a bit of liquid left over after I microwaved the cherries.
+I must’ve had really small dried cherries because there was a lot left over after I threaded 4 on each skewer and there was also a bit of liquid left over after I microwaved the cherries.
 But all in all, it was a yummy drink and more than enough for 2 people.

-I’d never had a Sidecar, but I love cocktails.
+I’d never had a sidecar, but I love cocktails.
 And I loved the freshness of the lemon in this drink—and, surprisingly, I enjoyed the sugared rim (I normally don’t like “sugary” drinks).
 I’m not sure adding the marinated cherry juice really added anything to the drink, but munching on the cherries while sipping was pure pleasure!

 Does anyone else remember when Rory Gilmore turned 21 and Emily Gilmore threw her a party complete with a signature cocktail named the Rory?
-If I had a signature cocktail at my next “long past 21″ birthday party, I think I’d request this Sidecar.
+If I had a signature cocktail at my next “long past 21″ birthday party, I think I’d request this sidecar.
 Good Cognac and Grand Marnier in the same glass!